Genusbiz/docs/developers/installation-and-configuration/install-genus-apps-for-web.md

 ## Forgotten password

 ## Single sign on
+To use single sign on, the authentication type must be **ssoAD**.

+For Internet Explorer, Microsoft Edge, Google Chrome, and Chromium *Intranet Zone* needs to be enabled and set to the Genus Apps for Web url.
+This can either be done by group policy or with **Internet Options**.

+For Firefox *Integrated Windows Authentication* needs to be enabled.

 ## Anti-clickjacking
 To prevent clickjacking (UI readress attacks) the following must be added to web.config under the <system.webServer> node: